 My challenge to you is to think of 10 common pain points at your agency.
 Write scripts for each of these pain points, and roleplay a few of the scripts with your collection floor.
 Encourage your team to put their own personality into the scripts you create as well.

-If you want more information about pre-scripting top pain points, book a call with me today to learn more about my Collection Advantage online training program, which teaches collectors how to create empathetic, high-converting scripting.
+If you want more information about pre-scripting top pain points, book a call with me today to learn more about my Collection Advantage online training program, which is a debt collection online training course and teaches collectors how to create empathetic, high-converting scripting.

 Now let’s move onto the next mistake.

 Mistake #2: The collector gets into conflict with the consumer.

 Have you ever been on a collection call, and the tension between you and the consumer was high—maybe the consumer raised their voice, or maybe they even hung up?
 If so, then you were in the conflict zone with the consumer.

 When a collector is in the conflict zone with the consumer, the call can’t move forward.
 The consumer doesn’t feel heard or understood, and they feel like the agency isn’t willing to help them (even if the agency is willing to help).
 Ultimately, the communication up until this point has caused the call to go in a direction that isn’t in the best interest of the consumer or the agency.